How To Feed A Loon

 Instructions

-• In a medium-sized bowl, mix together with a fork the sausage, Panko, Parmesan cheese, 1 tbsp parsley, basil, and egg until well combined.
+• In a medium-sized bowl, mix together with a fork the sausage, Panko, Parmesan cheese, 1 tablespoon parsley, basil, and egg until well combined.

 • Lay the steaks out flat on a cutting board and liberally season the steaks on both sides with salt and pepper.